griesoft/gdprinfo/README.md

 ## Contribution

 Everyone is welcome to contribute to the project, but please contact @jooni91 first before starting the development of a new feature.
 Also in terms of bug fixes it would be good to open a issue first.

+Adding support for more platforms to the project is very welcome. :wink: